 Will my leave from work be covered by FMLA?

 The Family and Medical Leave Act (FMLA) “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons.”
-(Department of Labor) The Professionals Program offers treatment for serious health conditions covered under FMLA.
+(Department of Labor).
+Further, On June 25, 2019, the State of Connecticut passed legislation to create a comprehensive paid family and medical leave insurance program through the signing of the Connecticut Public Act (CT Paid Leave Authority).
+The Professionals’ Program offers treatment for serious health conditions covered under FMLA and the CT Paid Leave Authority.

 What are the hours of the program?